-Hi, I’m Valerie Tejeda (you can also call me Val)!
+viagra rx in canada Hi, I’m Valerie Tejeda (you can also call me Val)!
 I’m an author, editor, and journalist.
 My bylines have appeared in publications such as Vanity Fair, Teen Vogue, Marie Claire, Cosmopolitan, Huffington Post, Latina, and more.
+I also have a new-ish YouTube channel.
 I’m currently an editor of words at Upworthy.
 Hollywood Witch Hunter (published by Bloomsbury in 2015 and Audible in 2016) was my debut young adult urban fantasy novel, and the first book I’ve ever written.

-I always start my morning with mediation and throughout the day I practice mindfulness.
+I start the day with meditation and throughout the day I practice mindfulness.
 It’s been a game-changer for me.

 I couldn’t live with out coffee (especially Peet’s!), cupcakes, French fries, guacamole, and cheese.